 Failure to register beforehand will deny entry to the Barrier Trials at Dundalk.

 ITM will require a minimum of 50 entries to make the day viable in terms of covering costs.
 If this number is not achieved the Barrier Trials will not go ahead.

 Barrier Trials are mock races with horses beginning from starting stalls as they would in official races.
 There is no onus or incentive to achieve a best possible placing in a Barrier Trial.
 There is no prize-money.

-While ITM is staging Barrier Trials primarily to meet the significant overseas demand for quality unraced thoroughbreds and they are being generously sponsored for the first time by the Irish EBF.
+ITM is staging Barrier Trials primarily to meet the significant overseas demand for quality unraced thoroughbreds and they are being generously sponsored for the first time by the Irish EBF.

 Terms & Conditions of Entry

 - Only unraced horses will be accepted for entry in Barrier Trials.

-- The Barrier Trials will be open to unraced two-year-olds over 5f and 6f.
+- The Barrier Trials will be open to unraced 2yos and 3yos only and staged over 5f, 6f and 7f.

 - Each Barrier Trial will have no more than 8 runners.